TahsinTariq/TahsinTariq/README.md

 # Hello There!! 👋
 I'm Tahsin and currently I'm studying Robotics and Mechatronics Engineering.

-While I'm not being bored to death in class, I love making code that move stuff on the screen.
+While I'm not being bored to death in class, I love writting code to move stuff on the screen.

-I'm currently trying to [host a website on github](https://tahsintariq.github.io/)
+Right now, I'm trying to [host a website on github](https://tahsintariq.github.io/), Learning to make generative art [using processing](https://processing.org/) and experimenting with Python and Linux.

 <!--
 **TahsinTariq/TahsinTariq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.